ansible/awx/docs/docsite/rst/userguide/security.rst

    single: role-based access controls
    pair: security; RBAC

-Role-Based Access Controls (RBAC) are built into |at| and allow administrators to delegate access to server inventories, organizations, and more.
+Role-Based Access Controls (RBAC) are built into AWX and allow administrators to delegate access to server inventories, organizations, and more.
 Administrators can also centralize the management of various credentials, allowing end users to leverage a needed secret without ever exposing that secret to the end user.
-RBAC controls allow the controller to help you increase security and streamline management.
+RBAC controls allow AWX to help you increase security and streamline management.

 RBACs are easiest to think of in terms of Roles which define precisely who or what can see, change, or delete an "object" for which a specific capability is being set.
 RBAC is the practice of granting roles to users or teams.

-There are a few main concepts that you should become familiar with regarding |at|'s RBAC design--roles, resources, and users.
+There are a few main concepts that you should become familiar with regarding AWX's RBAC design--roles, resources, and users.
 Users can be members of a role, which gives them certain access to any resources associated with that role, or any resources associated with "descendant" roles.

 A role is essentially a collection of capabilities.
-Users are granted access to these capabilities and the controller's resources through the roles to which they are assigned or through roles inherited through the role hierarchy.
+Users are granted access to these capabilities and AWX's resources through the roles to which they are assigned or through roles inherited through the role hierarchy.

 Roles associate a group of capabilities with a group of users.
 All capabilities are derived from membership within a role.
 Users receive capabilities only through the roles to which they are assigned or through roles they inherit through the role hierarchy.
 All members of a role have all capabilities granted to that role.
 Within an organization, roles are relatively stable, while users and capabilities are both numerous and may change rapidly.
 Users can have many roles.